IBIC/birthdaycard/README.md

 The -n flag specifies the name displayed in the birthday card (put name in quotations to retain spaces)

-The -d flag is optional and  used to determine which saggital slice to use for the card, counted in centimeters, for the best image.
-By default, a saggital slice 1mm to the *right or left* of the midline is selected.
-Use this flag to override this selection if the saggital slice selected by default is not attractive.
+The -d flag is optional and  used to determine which sagittal slice to use for the card, counted in centimeters, for the best image.
+By default, a sagittal slice 1mm to the *right or left* of the midline is selected.
+Use this flag to override this selection if the sagittal slice selected by default is not attractive.

-It is important to verify that the saggital slice chosen is an attractive full brain that will not scare the participant.
+It is important to verify that the sagittal slice chosen is an attractive full brain that will not scare the participant.

 ![image](https://github.com/IBIC/birthdaycard/blob/master/pics/air-pocket-in-brain.jpg)